deephaven/deephaven-plugin-matplotlib/README.md

-# Deephaven Plugin for matplotlib
+# DEPRECATED

+Please use the monorepo at https://github.com/deephaven/deephaven-plugins

 The Deephaven Plugin for matplotlib.
 Allows for opening matplotlib plots in a Deephaven environment.
 Any matplotlib plot should be viewable by default.
 For example: